 This one is a fun, humorous travelogue that will get you super excited about your trip.
-In Squashed Possoms, Tindale talks about his adventures (and misadventures) from a year spent exploring the lesser-explored areas of New Zealand.
+In Squashed Possums, Tindale shares his adventures (and misadventures) from a year spent exploring the lesser-explored areas of New Zealand.
 He makes himself a home in an abandoned caravan, and then lives out four seasons getting acquainted with the terrain – including the coldest winter in decades.

 A Land of Two Halves, by Joe Bennett

 After having spent ten years in New Zealand, Joe Bennett decides to figure out why he’s still living there.
 A notorious restless traveler, Bennett finds himself examining all the reasons why these two islands have captivated him for a decade — so he packs his bags and heads out on a hitchhiking adventure around the North and South Islands.
 His encounters along the way are an enlightening look at life in New Zealand!

 Want more info?
 Check out all the articles I’ve written on New Zealand travel and continue planning your trip: